Engee documentation

 Details

 Damping force for a given translational velocity.
-The minimum number of vector elements depends on the selected interpolation method.
-If the parameter Interpolation method is set to:
+The minimum number of vector elements depends on the chosen interpolation method.
+If for the parameter Interpolation method the value is set:

 The elements of the vector must correspond to the elements of the vector Velocity vector.